 Mandy jumped up from her seat.
 "You just wait here," she said and hurried from the room.
 She was soon back and dropped Jock's letter onto the coffee table.

 "You've nicked Jock's letter."

 "Yeah.
 Easy, wasn't it?"

 "Are you saying that…Are you saying..."
-Realisation suddenly struck me hard and I shook my head in despair as I looked vacantly around the room, thinking maybe I had got it all wrong.
-"Bob, do you think it might have been Bob?"
+Realisation suddenly struck Terry hard and he shook his head in despair as he looked vacantly around the room, thinking maybe he had got it all wrong.
+"Bob, do you think it might have been Bob, taking the letters?"